Angelians

 “Another few weeks, and I should have it nailed down.”

-“Okay, okay, let’s also keep you busy on other stuff.
+“Okay, okay, let’s also give you other stories.
 Go see Harry.
-See if he’s got stories that could do with your talents.”
+See if he’s got environment stories that could do with your talents.”

 Glaser put on his reading glasses and gave Luis a pointed glare over them that told him that the editor was issuing a command, not a suggestion.

-Jodi flipped back her long, dark hair, now down from the professional-image updo she wore in the clinic.
-She smiled, her dark eyes crinkling in amusement.
+Jodi smiled, her dark eyes crinkling in amusement.
 She put up her hands in surrender and stepped away from the microwave, allowing Luis to open the door and put in the container of takeout curry.

 He hugged her, pulling her away from the oven, giving her a long kiss.
 He remembered with amusement the first time they ever kissed.
 A sharp spark of static electricity had arced between their lips, making them both jerk and laugh.
 Since then, he had teased her about being an electrical dynamo.

 Shortly, they sat sipping wine and eating at the small dining table on the terrace of her condo.
-It had a panoramic view of the lights of Los Angeles, and their conversation was over the steady drone of traffic that filtered up from below.
-As they ate the curry, chicken tikka masala, and garlic naan, she asked about his assignment.
+It had a panoramic view of the lights of Los Angeles, and their conversation was over the steady drone of traffic filtering up from below.
+As they ate the curry, chicken tikka masala, and garlic naan, she asked about his latest assignment.

 “What do you mean ‘learned your lesson’?” she asked.

-“I’ve given Bart all my new login information.
+“I’ve got cloud storage and given Bart all my new login information.
 So, if anything ever happens, he’ll know what I was doing.”

 “So, where are you on the piece?”

 “I’ll start writing next week.
-Still got to get to another source.”
+Still got to track down the company records.”

 He raised his wine glass.
 “Your parents are my number one priority.”

-“We’ll have dinner tomorrow night and spend the day working on the wedding plans.
-You’ll like Mom and Dad.
+“We’ll spend the day working on the wedding plans and have dinner tomorrow night.
+You’ll like them.
 Mom’s a dervish, but Dad manages to keep up with her”

 “Yeah, I could tell on the Zoom calls.
 Hope they like me in person.”

-They finished dinner, and did some reading in the living room until late, when Jodi pointedly yawned, gave Luis a lubricious kiss, and said “Sack time?
-A little good-night messing around?”
+They finished dinner, and did some reading in the living room until late, when Jodi pointedly yawned, gave Luis a lubricious kiss, and said, “Bath time?”
+He knew exactly what she meant.
+She was very partial to lovemaking immersed in her large spa tub, their wet, slippery bodies deliciously intertwined.

 He nodded.
 “Absolutely!
 Give me a few minutes.”